Equidistant-403/equidistant/shared/developer-documentation.md

 Names should follow the standard versioning control, where `x.0.0` indicates the major version number (major changes, backwards compatibility breakage), `0.y.0` indicates that minor version (features, backwards compatible changes), and `0.0.z` indicates a patch version (patches and bug fixes).
 The description should have a list of all changes, specifically highlighting anything that is not backwards compatible in the case of a major version bump.

 For backend, the only tasks that currently are not automated is porting code over to our running instance.
 We pln on making this an automated task in the future, but currently if you're planning on building you should make sure that the frontend is correctly calling whatever endpoint you've ported the backend to via the `process.env.REACT_APP_BACKEND` environment variable.
+Our instance is also using ngrok as a tunnel to provide a public URL to the front end, but this is not necessary to run the backend.